Learning Nonlinear Functions Using Regularized Greedy Forest: Regularized Greedy Forest

-Actual computation depends on $\totalloss(\forest)$.
-In general, there may not be an analytical solution for this optimization problem, whereas we need to find the solution in an inexpensive manner as this computation is repeated frequently.
+Actual computation depends on the loss function and the regularization term.
+In general, there may not be an analytic solution for this optimization problem, whereas we need to find the solution in an inexpensive manner as this computation is repeated frequently.
 For fast computation, one may employ gradient-descent approximation as used in gradient boosting.
 However, the sub-problem we are looking at is simpler, and thus instead of the simpler gradient descent approximation, we perform one Newton step which is more accurate; namely, we obtain the approximately optimum $\hat{\delta}_k$ ($k=1,2$) as: